Daniel-KM/Omeka-plugin-RefnumElementSet/README.md

 **Note**: refNum standard is not totally implemented: only items useful for Omeka are added.
-Furthermore, since release 2.2, it adds new fields to refNum too in order to allow a correct display with [BookReader] ("Position de la vue", "Vue multiple" and "Orientation").
+Furthermore, since release 2.2, it adds new fields to refNum too in order to allow a correct display with [BookReader] ("Position de la page", "Nombre vues" and "Orientation").

 This plugin can be used in conjunction with the [OCR Element Set] plugin, that allows to save OCR informations and texts about each page described by refNum.